GilsonLabUCSD/APR/APR_User_Manual.md

 ### maxsem_release \<float> ###
 The threshold of SEM for the forces in the release phase, only used when there are conformational restraints (see the option jacks); The value should match sem_attach.

-### jacks <YES/NO> ###
+### jacks <yes/no> ###
 If conformational restraints will be imposed, put YES, otherwise put NO.

 ### jacks_distance \<float> ###
-If jacks = YES, this option defines the restrained distance between two atoms (see the jacks_list option), in the unit of angstrom.
+If jacks = yes, this option defines the restrained distance between two atoms (see the jacks_list option), in the unit of angstrom.
 If jacks = NO, it is OK to leave the default value there or simply to leave it blank.

 ### jacks_force \<float> ###
-If jacks = YES, this option defines the force constant for the conformational distance restraints, in the unit of kcal/mol/Angstrom**2.
+If jacks = yes, this option defines the force constant for the conformational distance restraints, in the unit of kcal/mol/Angstrom**2.

 ### jacks_list \<a python list of strings> ###
-This option will put conformational restraints between the first atom and the second atom in the list, then the third and the fourth and so on.
-For example, in this case, the distance between atom :OCT@O20 and :OCT@O19 will be restrained as 15 angstroms, and the distance between :OCT@O14 and :OCT@O17 will be restrained as 15 angstroms as well, if jacks = YES.
+This option will put conformational restraints between the first atom and the second atom in the list, and then the third and the fourth and so on.
+For example, in this case, the distance between atom :OCT@O20 and :OCT@O19 will be restrained as 15 angstroms, and the distance between :OCT@O14 and :OCT@O17 will be restrained as 15 angstroms as well, if jacks = yes.

 ## Tips and tricks ##